-Our monthly meetings are held at the Sparks Nugget in downtown Sparks, Nevada, on the second Wednesday of each month at 5:30 p.m., where we have fantastic guest speakers on relevant topics.
+Our monthly meetings are held at the Coney Island Bar, which is located at 2644 Prater Way Sparks, NV 89431, on the third Tuesday of each month at 5:30 p.m., where we have fantastic guest speakers on relevant topics.
 We have a monthly newsletter to keep members updated with current information and timely e-mails are distributed on hot topics.

 National Federation of Republican Women (NFRW)

 Founded in 1938, the National Federation of Republican Women is the largest and most influential women’s active grassroots political organization in the United States.
 Once an auxiliary of the Republican National Committee, the NFRW is financially and organizationally independent today, while still being recognized as the women’s arm of the Republican Party in the United States.